Rory Finnigan: Storylines

-In October 2015, Finn returns to Hollyoaks for the wedding of Tony and Diane O'Connor.
+In October 2015, Finn returns to Hollyoaks for the vow renewal of Tony and Diane O'Connor (Alex Fletcher).
 In December 2017, Finn returns to help Diane who is worried about Tony's mental health, later, he takes a drunken Cindy Cunningham home.
 In February 2018, Finn returns and tries to buy the restaurant with Tony but is shocked to find out that Tony has brought the restaurant with other villagers and never asked Finn.
 Finn catches up with Luke Morgan and gives Tony a present of an old newspaper of the restaurant years ago.
 Finn decides to enter business with Cindy instead but they don't have the money.
 Cindy robs 10,000 Off Tom and puts it on a dog but it fails to win.
-Milo tracks the ip address for Tom and blames Finn for taking the money.
+Milo tracks the IP address for Tom and blames Finn for taking the money.
 Milo wants to get rid of Finn as Finn doesn't like him.
 Cindy admits to Finn that she took the money but Finn still takes the blame.
 He promises to pay Tom back and after saying goodbye to Tony, Finn leaves for Margate.

 Reception

 MSN described him as having "a face like a seal".
+When speaking about Finn's 2017 return, Eden-Olivia Lord from Closer called him a "fun character" and agreed with Kirkwood's decision to reintroduce former characters from nostalgia.
+Lord also wrote "Eek!" when speaking about the character's return.
+Daniel Kilkelly from Digital Spy called the character a "cheeky chappy".